osrf/gazebo_tutorials/aerodynamics/tutorial.md

 # Overview

-This tutorial gives an overview of the physical phenomena of lift and drag and how they are implemented in Gazebo in the `LiftDragPlugin`.
-After this tutorial, you will be able to simulate underwater and aerodynamic robots.
+This tutorial gives an overview of the physical phenomena of lift and drag and how they are implemented in Gazebo in the [LiftDragPlugin](http://gazebosim.org/api/code/dev/classgazebo_1_1LiftDragPlugin.html).
+After this tutorial, you will be able to simulate aerodynamic robots.

 # Physics background